 In conclusion, when we manage our time wisely, we can be at our productive best, so we can enjoy life more and rest!

 "Time equals life; therefore, waste your time and waste of your life, or master your time and master your life." – Alan Lakein

-For more on personal and professional effectiveness, download free excerpts of my publications: "Communication Success with Four Personality Types", "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits", and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success," and "Confident Communication for Female Professionals."
+For more on personal and professional success, download free excerpts of my publications: "Communication Success with Four Personality Types," "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success," and "Confident Communication for Female Professionals."

 Follow me on Twitter, Facebook, and LinkedIn!

 Preston Ni, M.S.B.A. is available as a presenter, workshop facilitator, and private coach.
 For more information, write to email@example.com, or visit www.nipreston.com.

 © 2012 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.